blackary/mpa-config/README.md

 ### Documentation

 Supported parameters in page_config.yaml for `pages`:
-- page_name
+- page_name: Page name.
-- icon
+- icon: Emoji you want to use as an icon
-- script_path
+- created_date: App automatically adds a 🆕 flag to the page title if it is under 30 days old!
-- layout
+- script_path: Path to your Streamlit script for that page.
+Defaults to `snake_case(page_name).py`
-- created_date
+- layout: Choose between 'wide' or 'centered'.
+Defaults to `'centered'`

 Supported parameters in page_config.yaml for `sections`:
-- name
+- name: Section name
-- icon
+- icon: Emoji you want to use as an icon